LaoArchAngel/fsw-wiki/questions_net.markdown

 2. Double-checked locking is often used as part of the Singleton pattern.

 3. The pattern, when implemented in some language/hardware combinations, can be unsafe.
 At times, it can be considered an anti-pattern.
-In C#, the volatile keyword indicates that a field might be modified by multiple threads that are executing at the same time. ields that are declared volatile are not subject to compiler optimizations that assume access by a single thread.
+In C#, this issue is addressed with the volatile keyword.
+The volatile keyword indicates that a field might be modified by multiple threads that are executing at the same time.
+Fields that are declared volatile are not subject to compiler optimizations that assume access by a single thread.
 This ensures that the most up-to-date value is present in the field at all times.

 ---